What is an Interface ?

 // Filename : dut.sv module dut (myBus.DUT busIf); always @ (posedge clk) if (busIf.enable) busIf.data <= busIf.data+1; else busIf.data <= 0; endmodule // Filename : tb_top.sv module tb_top; bit clk; bit enable; // Create a clock always #10 clk = ~clk; // Create an interface object myBus busIf (clk); // Instantiate the DUT; pass modport DUT of busIf dut dut0 (busIf.DUT); // Testbench code : let's wiggle enable initial begin enable <= 0; #10 enable <= 1; #40 enable <= 0; #20 enable <= 1; end endmodule

 Interfaces can contain tasks, functions, parameters, variables, functional coverage, and assertions.
-So, you can basically monitor, and record the transactions via the interface within this block.
-Moreover, when designs contain hundreds of ports, it becomes easier to connect to DUT, because now you don't need to connect each wire of TB with the DUT.
+This enables us to monitor and record the transactions via the interface within this block.
+It also becomes easier to connect to design regardless of the number of ports it has since that information is encapsulated in an interface.

 //Before interface dut dut0 (.data (data), .enable (enable), // all other signals ); // With interface - higher level of abstraction possible dut dut0 (busIf.DUT);